INFORMATION FOR PARENTS

 Te Whakapā atu ki te Whānau | Communication with the Kura

-We have various forms of communication with our whanau include the following:
+We have various forms of communication with our whanau including the following:

 Ngā Hauata i te Kura | Injuries at Kura